 There are many ways you can support your South Jersey community through the Jewish Federation.
 One of those ways is to become a volunteer and make a difference in someone's life.

-Tell us a little bit about yourself and we'll connect you to the volunteer opportunity that's the right match for your passion and your time.
+Sign up and we'll connect you to the volunteer opportunity that's the right match for your passion and your time.

 Bring the warmth and spirit of Shabbat and the joy of Jewish holiday celebrations to residents of area senior housing and rehab facilities.